Tilorich/Tilorich/README.md

 My Name is Richard.
-I am currently enrolled in a software engineering bootcamp at ALX Africa.
-I am interest in solving real-world problems with technology to meets business needs.
+I'm currently enrolled in a software engineering bootcamp at ALX Africa.
+I am interested in solving real-world problems with software engineering technologies.
 I am also in the process to becoming a Penetration Tester.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/HwBlFQZFcAoUcPHZdX/giphy.gif" width="100"/>